 The Fake Bridal Show

 This is a trap for wedding vendors.
-Karen Tucker of Pittsburgh pulled it off in several U.S. cities before the police bracelets were clapped around her wrists in 2010 in Boston.
+Karen Tucker of Pittsburgh pulled it off in several U.S. cities before the police bracelets were clapped around her wrists in Boston.

 She ran advertisements in local media attracting wedding suppliers to hire booths to display their services.
 Brides-to-be were going to show up in their thousands.

-By now, you’ve discovered the pattern. of course, the exhibition space was never booked, but the deposits from eager wedding vendors were eagerly cashed.
+By now, you’ve figured out the pattern.
+Of course, the exhibition space was never booked, but the deposits from eager wedding vendors were quickly cashed.

 Ms. Tucker was given a five-year prison sentence to reflect on the error of her ways.
 She was also ordered to pay back $116,000 to the businesses she defrauded.